Engagespot/engagespot/docs/docs/javascript-guide/using-react-component.md

 ## Props

 The Engagespot notification react component can be customized to suit your application's look and feel.
-The `Engagespot` component accepts the following props.
+The `Engagespot` component accepts the following props (`EngagespotProps` interface).

 | Property                    | Description                                                                          | Type             |
 | --------------------------- | ------------------------------------------------------------------------------------ | ---------------- |